-Representatives from a large manufacturing company contacted the Engineering Resource Center (ERC) with the request to re-create a historic part that was still in production after 50 years.
+A large manufacturing company in the service industry contacted the Engineering Resource Center with the request to re-create a historic part that was still in production after 50 years.
 The existing mold had become damaged and no original CAD files ever existed.
-The manufacturer was challenged with fulfilling orders for a part that could no longer be made with the existing mold, and did not know if an exact re-design would be possible.
+The manufacturer was challenged with fulfilling orders for a part that could no longer be made with the existing mold and did not know if an exact re-design would be possible.

-Without access to the in-house technology available through the ERC, the manufacturer would have likely experienced a longer design and production process, higher development costs and a possible shortage of parts needed.
+Without our reverse engineering services, this manufacturer would have likely experienced a longer design and production process, higher development costs and a possible shortage of parts.
 The ERC’s experienced design engineers used the latest processes and state of the art equipment to provide the manufacturer with a fast and cost-effective solution that kept the part in production with no product delays.